-The following is a summary of the contractual agreements (collectively, "Contractual Agreements") between the Company's PRC subsidiary, Beijing Shijitong, and the VIEs, Shenzhen Fenqile (before the 2016 Reorganization), Beijing Lejiaxin, Shenzhen Xinjie and Qianhai Dingsheng.
+The following is a summary of the contractual agreements (collectively, "Contractual Agreements") that the Company's relevant PRC subsidiaries entered into with the VIEs and their nominee shareholders.
 Through the Contractual Agreements, the VIEs are effectively controlled by the Company.

 Exclusive Option Agreements.
-Pursuant to the Exclusive Option Agreements, the Nominee Shareholders of the VIEs have irrevocably granted Beijing Shijitong or any third party designated by Beijing Shijitong an exclusive option to purchase all or part of their respective equity interests in the VIEs.
+Pursuant to the Exclusive Option Agreements, the nominee shareholders of the VIEs have irrevocably granted the Group's relevant PRC subsidiaries an exclusive option to purchase all or part of their respective equity interests in the VIEs.
 The purchase price shall be the lowest price permitted by law.
-Without Beijing Shijitong's prior written consent, the VIEs shall not, among other things, amend their articles of association, increase or decrease the registered capital, sell, dispose of or set any encumbrance on their assets, business or revenue, enter into any material contract outside the ordinary course of business, merge with any other persons or make any investments, distribute dividends, or enter into any transactions which have material adverse effects on their business.
-The Nominee Shareholders of the VIEs also jointly and severally undertake that they will not transfer, gift or otherwise dispose of their respective equity interests in the VIEs to any third party or create or allow any encumbrance on their equity interests within the term of these agreements.
-These agreements will remain effective until Beijing Shijitong and/or any third party designated by Beijing Shijitong has acquired all equity interests of the VIEs from their respective Nominee Shareholders.
+Without prior written consent of the Group's relevant PRC subsidiaries, the VIEs shall not, among other things, amend their articles of association, increase or decrease the registered capital, sell, dispose of or set any encumbrance on their assets and equity interests in VIEs, business or revenue, enter into any material contract outside the ordinary course of business, merge with any other persons or make any investments, distribute dividends, or enter into any transactions which have material adverse effects on their business.
+These agreements will remain effective until the Group's relevant PRC subsidiaries and/or any third party designated by the Group's relevant PRC subsidiaries have acquired all equity interests of the VIEs from their respective nominee shareholders.

 Power of Attorney.
-Pursuant to the Power of Attorney, each Nominee Shareholder of the VIEs irrevocably authorizes Beijing Shijitong or any person(s) designated by Beijing Shijitong to act as its attorney-in-fact to exercise all of such shareholder's voting and other rights associated with the shareholder's equity interests in the VIEs, including but not limited to, the right to attend shareholder meetings on behalf of such shareholder, the right to appoint legal representatives, directors, supervisors and chief executive officers and other senior management, and the right to sell, transfer, pledge and dispose of all or a portion of the shares held by such shareholder.
+Pursuant to the Power of Attorney, each nominee shareholder of the VIEs irrevocably authorizes the Group's relevant PRC subsidiaries to act as its attorney-in-fact to exercise all of such shareholder's voting and other rights associated with the shareholder's equity interests in the VIEs, including but not limited to, the right to attend shareholder meetings on behalf of such shareholder, the right to appoint legal representatives, directors, supervisors and chief executive officers and other senior management, and the right to sell, transfer, pledge and dispose of all or a portion of the shares held by such shareholder.
 The power of attorney is irrevocable and remains in force continuously upon execution.

 Exclusive Business Cooperation Agreements.
-Pursuant to these Exclusive Business Cooperation Agreements, Beijing Shijitong or its designated party has the exclusive right to provide the VIEs with comprehensive business support, technical support and consulting services.
-Without Beijing Shijitong's prior written consent, the VIEs shall not accept any services covered by these agreements from any third party.
-The VIEs agree to pay service fees in an amount determined by Beijing Shijitong based on respective profits calculated as operating revenue minus operating cost of the VIEs for the relevant period on a yearly basis or other service fees for specific services as required and as otherwise agreed by both parties.
-Beijing Shijitong owns the intellectual property rights arising out of the services performed under these agreements.
-Unless Beijing Shijitong terminates these agreements or pursuant to other provisions of these agreements will remain effective indefinitely.
-These agreements can be terminated by Beijing Shijitong through a 30-day advance written notice, the VIEs have no right to unilaterally terminate these agreements.
-Beijing Shijitong is entitled to substantially all of the economic benefits of the VIEs.
+Pursuant to these Exclusive Business Cooperation Agreements, the Group's relevant PRC subsidiaries have the exclusive right to provide the VIEs with comprehensive business support, technical support and consulting services.
+Without prior written consent of the Group's relevant PRC subsidiaries, the VIEs shall not accept any services covered by these agreements from any third party.
+The VIEs agree to pay service fees in an amount determined by the Group's relevant PRC subsidiaries based on respective profits calculated as operating revenue minus operating cost of the VIEs for the relevant period on a yearly basis or other service fees for specific services as required and as otherwise agreed by both parties.
+The Group's relevant PRC subsidiaries own the intellectual property rights arising out of the services performed under these agreements.
+Unless the Group's relevant PRC subsidiaries terminate these agreements or pursuant to other provisions of these agreements, these agreements will remain effective indefinitely.
+These agreements can be terminated by the Group's relevant PRC subsidiaries through a 30-day advance written notice, the VIEs have no right to unilaterally terminate these agreements.
+The Group's relevant PRC subsidiaries are entitled to substantially all of the economic benefits of the VIEs.